Amsterdam/CityDataToBinaryModel/README.md

 ## TileBakeTool

-The TileBakeTool is and executable that converts CityJSON files from a target folder into combined binary mesh tiles, either by adding the City Objects to a tile using a OVERLAP method, or TILED.
+The TileBakeTool is and executable that converts RD coordinate based CityJSON files from a target folder into combined binary mesh tiles.
+City Objects are added to tiles using an OVERLAP or TILED method.

 OVERLAP places a CityObject in a mesh tile if its centroid is within the tile bounds.
 TILED cuts CityObjects using the bounds and places the parts into their tiles.